Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Construction and classification of crystalline TI

 with twisted cocycle condition (\ref{1-twisted Oh}). $n_0$ depicts the $U^f(1)$ charge on $\mu$, $\nu_1$ depicts the 0D bSPT modes, characterizing the products of reflection eigenvalues $\pm1$ of $\bs{M}_1^{j}$ and $\bs{M}_2^k$, respectively ($j=1,2,3$ and $k=1,...,6$).

 \paragraph{Spinless fermions}Consider 1D bubble equivalences: decorate 0D modes with $n_{1,2,3}\in\mathbb{Z}$ $U^f(1)$ charges on each 1D block $\tau_{1,2,3}$ which can be smoothly deformed to infinite far away and trivialized.
 For $n_1=1$, the 1D bubbles on $\tau_1$ leave modes with $U^f(1)$ charge 8 on $\mu$; for $n_2=1$, the 1D bubbles on $\tau_2$ leave modes with $U^f(1)$ charge 6 on $\mu$, forming an atomic insulator (\ref{Oh atomic1}) with eigenvalue $-1$ of $M_{1}^{j}$; for $n_3=1$, the 1D bubbles on $\tau_3$ leave modes with $U^f(1)$ charge 12 on $\mu$, forming three atomic insulators (\ref{Oh atomic2}) who change the eigenvalue of $\bs{M}_2^k$, but their product is invariant.
-By 1D bubbles, all trivial 0D block-state deformed from the vacuum 0D mode $(0,+,+)$ form the following group:
+By 1D bubbles, all trivial 0D block state deformed from the vacuum 0D mode $(0,+,+)$ form the following group:

-we quotient out these trivial phases, and all nontrivial 0D block-states form a $\mathbb{Z}_4$ group, characterzing the parity of $U^f(1)$ charge and eigenvalue $-1$ of $\bs{M}_2^k$, with a nontrivial group extension.
+we quotient out these trivial phases, and all nontrivial 0D block states form a $\mathbb{Z}_4$ group, characterzing the parity of $U^f(1)$ charge and eigenvalue $-1$ of $\bs{M}_2^k$, with a nontrivial group extension.

 \paragraph{Spin-1/2 fermions}Firstly, 0D modes with odd $U^f(1)$ charge are obstructed by (\ref{1-twisted Oh}).
 On the other hand, 1D bubbles on $\tau_{2,3}$ with odd $U^f(1)$ charge are also obstructed.
-Hence for spin-1/2 fermions, all trivial 0D block-state deformed from the vacuum 0D mode $(0,+,+)$ form an alternative group:
+Hence for spin-1/2 fermions, all trivial 0D block state deformed from the vacuum 0D mode $(0,+,+)$ form an alternative group: